raul-fernandez-ortega/smoothfir/README.md

 ## Usage

-There a sample scripy in python for running smoothfir (run_DRCOP.py) using an input xml config file (config sample config_DRCOP_1.xml):
+There is a sample scripy in python for running smoothfir (run_DRCOP.py) using an input xml config file (config sample config_DRCOP_1.xml):

 python run_DRCOP.py config_DRCOP_1.xml